bgd-labs/rescue-mission-phase-1/MerkleDistributionDiff.md

 The logic has not changed, and both use [OpenZeppelin MerkleProof](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/cryptography/MerkleProof.sol) libs.

-The main differences between the two then is the addition of:
+The main difference between the two then is the addition of:

 - Token rescue methods:
 ```